Quality begins with the intent.

 Figure 1 illustrates the complex nature of solution intent:

-When building systems that must behave exactly as intended—including life-critical, mission-critical, and others governed by regulatory standards—traceability confirms that the system will behave as intended.
+When building systems that must behave exactly as intended—including life-critical, mission-critical, and others governed by regulatory standards—traceability helps confirm that the system will behave as intended.
 It connects the elements of solution intent to each other and to the components of the systems realizing its full behavior.
 The solution intent itself is created collaboratively and evolves based on learning, as illustrated in Figure 1.

 The specific elements of solution intent can be realized in many forms: from documents, spreadsheets, and whiteboard sessions to formal requirements and modeling tools, as described in Model-Based Systems Engineering (MBSE).
 But solution intent is a means to the end of building the solution, so methods for capturing it should not create unnecessary overhead and waste (see the sufficiency discussion below).